alexivkin/WebSphere-Performance-Monitor/README.md

 The script has been tested on AIX and Windows.
 It can run as a service under Windows, which provides an easy way to start and stop performance monitoring.
 In order for it to function as a Windows service the script uses Windows Management Instrumentation (WMI) to monitor parent process and shutdown itself when its parent (service launcher) is terminated.

+For more insights on how this script uses the WebSphere Performance Monitoring Interface to pull real-time statistics, look in the [IBM reference document].

 Setting it up
 -------------